 Make sure you get your song to sound like a good song before proceeded to step 2.

-Step 2: What genre(s) does the song encompass?
+Step 2: Check what genre(s) does the song encompass

 Before the arrangement/production session starts, you must ask yourself – what genre(s) does the song encompass?